ropensci/rcites/inst/assets/draft_answer.md

 In order to allow the user to perform bulk analysis using `spp_taxonconcept()`, we added an auto-pagination to the  `spp_taxonconcept()`.
 The user is now able to retrieve more than 500 entries at once (*i.e.* all entries of the data base when `query_taxon=""`).
 When more than one page must be fetched, a message is prompted (if `verbose` is set to `TRUE`).

-All the changes mentioned above required a new set of tests handled in #
+All these changes required a new set of tests handled in [#35](https://github.com/ibartomeus/rcites/pull/35).

+The four remaining `spp_*` functions now support `taxon_id` with more than one element.
+This was handled in [#36](https://github.com/ibartomeus/rcites/pull/36).

+A new vignette XXX shows how to use these new features.

 ### Addition of new helpers and unit testing

-All the changes mentioned above required a couple of new helpers functions gathered in `zzz.R` as in the previous version.
+All the changes mentioned above required a set of new helpers functions gathered in `zzz.R` as in the previous version.
 Also the unit testing has been extensively reviewed.

 ## Changes in documentation